-Step 1.
-Remove tank from toilet.
-By removing the tank from your toilet, you’ll be able to work on the wall MUCH easier.
-It’s worth the “extra” step, trust me.
-If you’re wondering how to remove the tank of the toilet, here’s simple directions.
-You only need to follow steps 1 and 2 on those directions though, unless you wanted to remove the whole toilet…which I don’t think is necessary.
+You only need to follow steps 1 and 2 in those directions though, unless you wanted to remove the whole toilet…which I don’t think is necessary.

 You don’t have a table saw either?!
 No problem… take a look at how we make it work with the tools we do have.

 Logan sets up a guide board (1×1 that we had laying around the garage) and secures it to the boards he’s cutting with clamps.